solitontech/Hands-on-LevelUp-in-AI/spl7_registration/README.md

 Welcome to the Soliton Premier League Season 7 registration process!
 This year, we're doing something different — you'll register your team by **running code** rather than filling out forms!

 > 🔧 **New to SPL?** Haven't set up the repository yet?
 [Check out our SPL starter pack](https://spl.solitontech.ai/docs/setup-tools/intro)
+> **No Prerequisites Needed** — Don't worry about completing Week 1 or Week 2 content before registering.
+Jump right in and learn at your own pace!
+The learning materials are there to help you, not block you 🧠✨

 ## 🔍 What's in this folder?